 OBTAINING AN ABSENTEE BALLOT

-In person: Visit your county voter registration office, complete an application, and cast your ballot.
+In person: Visit your county board of voter registration, complete an application, and cast your ballot.
 You may vote absentee in person up until 5:00 p.m. on the day before the election.

 By mail: Follow these steps to vote absentee by mail.
 Photo ID is not required to vote absentee by mail.

 Step 1: Get an absentee application in one of two ways:

 -Use this link to get your application online, you must be able to print your application or save your application for printing later.
 You can also use this link to access your application to print again.

 -Request an application for yourself or your immediate family member from the county voter registration office in your county of residence by phone, mail, email, or fax.
 You will be mailed an application.